 Space and Naval Warfare Systems Center - Pacific (San Diego, CA)

-Must be a US citizen.
-No Dual Citizens, nor permanent residents will be considered for this facility.
+- Must be a US citizen; neither Dual Citizens nor permanent residents will be considered for this facility

 Space and Naval Warfare Systems Center Pacific (SSC Pacific), San Diego is looking for bright, motivated young men and women, who have an interest in science, technology, engineering, and mathematics.
 We realize that you may not as yet have an affinity toward a particular research area; however, if you do, let us know and we will try to accommodate your interests.
 There will be many more applications from qualified young men and women than there are positions, so don't be disappointed if you do not get selected; it is not a reflection on your potential.
 Simply try again next year!